Nonpoint Source Water Pollution Control Grants ("319")

 Grants for projects are funded with monies provided to DEP by the U.S. Environmental Protection Agency under Section 319(h) or Section 604(b) of the Clean Water Act.

 Annual Request for Proposals

-Annually in May, DEP issues a request for proposals (RFP) for NPS Water Pollution Control Projects.
+Annually in March, DEP issues a request for proposals (RFP) and application for NPS Water Pollution Control Projects.

 NPS Management Program Annual Reports